 Fruits

 Kiwifruits are high in antioxidants, serotonin, vitamin C and folate.
 Eating at least 2 kiwifruits an hour be bedtime promotes good quality sleep at night.
-In addition, Tart-Cherries are high in melatonin concentration; the hormone needed for sleep.
+In addition, tart cherries are high in melatonin concentration; the hormone needed for sleep.

 Chamomile Tea